davidpaps/london_takeaway/README.md

 ---

-A simple Object Orientated app, simulating the Santender Cycles around London - functions via the command line.
+A simple Object Orientated app, simulating a classic London Takeaway Resturant - functions via the command line.
 Test driven in Ruby with the RSpec library, this showcases good coding prncipals: Encapsulation, DRY, SRP, TDD.
 Built on the a set of user stories.
-Once the user story requirements were met, modules were used as mixins to DRY out the code further, as many classes shared duplicate code.
-This showcases good Object Composition.
-The 'Shared Examples' feature of RSpec were also used to feature test the use of modules.
+The `Twilio` gem and `dotenv` gem were used.
+The Twilio gem was used to send a text message to a users mobile phone once an order has been placed.
+The dotenv gem was used to hide the API key, and avoid the credentials being published on the internet.

 ## User Stories